Tarquinia

+Tarquinia ([tarˈkwiːnja]), formerly known as Corneto, is an ancient city in the Province of Viterbo, Lazio, central Italy.
+It is renowned for its extensive Etruscan necropoleis, which contain some of the most important painted tombs of the ancient world.
+In recognition of its cultural significance, Tarquinia was designated a UNESCO World Heritage Site as part of the Etruscan Necropolises of Cerveteri and Tarquinia.

-In 1922, it was renamed after the ancient city of Tarquinii (Roman) or Tarch(u)na (Etruscan).
-Although little is visible of the once-great wealth and extent of the ancient city, archaeology is increasingly revealing glimpses of past glories.
+The modern town was renamed in 1922 after the ancient city of Tarquinii (Latin) or Tarch(u)na (Etruscan).
+Although little remains above ground of the once-flourishing city, archaeological excavations continue to uncover important remnants of its Etruscan and Roman past.

 Location

 The Etruscan and Roman city is situated on the long plateau of La Civita to the north of the current town.

 The ancient burial grounds (necropoleis), dating from the Iron Age (9th century BC, or Villanovan period) to Roman times, were on the adjacent promontories including that of today's Tarquinia.

 History

 Etruscan city

-Tarquinii (Etruscan Tarch(u)na) was one of the most ancient and important Etruscan cities; the ancient myths connected with Tarchuna (those of its eponymous founder Tarchon—the son or brother of Tyrrhenus—and of the infant oracle Tages, who gave the Etruscans the disciplina etrusca), all point to the antiquity and cultural importance of the city.
-Basing on archaeological finds, Tarchuna eclipsed its neighbours well before the advent of written records.
-It is said to have been already a flourishing city when Demaratus of Corinth brought in Greek workmen.

-Descendants of Demaratus, Lucius Tarquinius Priscus and Lucius Tarquinius Superbus, became kings of ancient Rome.
+Tarquinii (Etruscan Tarch(u)na) was one of the most ancient and important Etruscan cities; the ancient myths connected with Tarchuna (those of its eponymous founder Tarchon—the son or brother of Tyrrhenus—and of the infant oracle Tages, who gave the Etruscans the disciplina etrusca) all point to the antiquity and cultural importance of the city.
+Based on archaeological finds, Tarchuna eclipsed its neighbours well before the advent of written records.
+It is said to have already been a flourishing city when Demaratus of Corinth brought in Greek workmen.
+Descendants of Demaratus became kings of ancient Rome.

+The impact of Etruscan culture on Rome was notably manifested during the reign of the fifth king, Lucius Tarquinius Priscus, who demonstrated his drive for power through military success against the Sabines and Latins, improvements to the Forum, and adoption of Etruscan royal dress.
+His successor, Lucius Tarquinius Superbus, played a crucial role in establishing key institutions fundamental to Rome's administrative and societal structure.

 Numerous Roman religious rites and ceremonies derived from Tarchuna, and even in imperial times a collegium of sixty haruspices continued to exist there.

 The emergence of Tarchuna as a trading power as early as the 8th Century BC was influenced by its control of mineral resources located in the Tolfa Hills to the south of the city and midway to the Caeretan port of Pyrgi.

 In 509 BC, after the overthrow of the Roman monarchy, the family of Tarquinius Superbus went into exile in Caere.
 He sought to regain the throne at first by the Tarquinian conspiracy and, when that failed, by force of arms.
 He convinced the cities of Tarchuna and Veii to support him and led their armies against Rome in the Battle of Silva Arsia.
 Although the Roman army was victorious, it is recorded by Livy that the forces of Tarchuna fought well on the right wing, initially pushing back the Roman left wing.
 After the battle the forces of Tarchuna returned home.